timnederhoff/MaischPerfect/README.md

 Automated maisch program for beer brewing using Raspberry Pi 3 and DS18B20 sensor

 ## TODO's
+* initial maisch schema, and adjust data when applied
+* indicator for slope
+* bind index/timeunits to real datetime
 * controls to stop/pause brewprocess
 * functionality to load, create, edit and store maisch schemas on the fronend
 * logging to frontend